Hatchet (film)

 Hatchet is a 2006 American slasher film written and directed by Adam Green.
 The film has an ensemble cast, including Joel David Moore, Tamara Feldman, Deon Richmond, Mercedes McNab, Parry Shen, Joleigh Fioreavanti, Joel Murray, Richard Riehle, Patrika Darbo, Joshua Leonard, Tony Todd, Robert Englund, and Kane Hodder.
-The plot follows a group of tourists on a New Orleans haunted swamp tour, who accidentally get stranded in the wilderness, only to be hunted by a vengeful, supernatural deformed man who kills anyone that enters the swamp.
+The plot follows a group of tourists on a New Orleans haunted swamp tour, who accidentally get stranded in the wilderness, only to be hunted by a vengeful, supernatural deformed man who kills anyone who enters the swamp.

-Hatchet premiered at the Tribeca Film Festival in April 27, 2006, before releasing in limited theaters domestically on September 7, 2007.
+Hatchet premiered at the Tribeca Film Festival on April 27, 2006, before releasing in limited theaters domestically on September 7, 2007.
 It received mixed reviews from critics, but became a cult classic among audiences.
 The film's successes spawned a film series including three sequels.
 A comic book series followed thereafter.

 Plot

 Sampson and his son Ainsley are hunting alligators in a swamp.
 While Ainsley is urinating, Sampson falls silent; Ainsley finds Sampson dead before he, too, is killed by an unseen being.

 During a Mardi Gras celebration in New Orleans, a group of friends, including Ben and his best friend Marcus, decide to go on a swamp tour.
 They find the tour closed because the guide, Rev. Zombie, was sued for negligence.
 Rev. Zombie suggests they try a place farther down the street owned by the inexperienced tour guide, Shawn.
 Ben pays for himself and Marcus, and Shawn leads them to his tour bus, where the other tourists, Jim and Shannon Permatteo, a Minnesota married couple, two models, Misty, Jenna and their agent, Shapiro, and hot-tempered Marybeth are waiting.

 Guiding their boat through the swamp, they are warned to leave by a hermit, Jack Cracker, whose warnings are dismissed.
 As they venture further, the boat begins to sink, forcing them to abandon it.
 Jim is then bitten and injured by an alligator while Marybeth finds an abandoned shack, which she identifies as the old Crowley house.
 Marybeth tells the story of how deformed Victor Crowley and his father, Thomas, lived in the house until Victor's accidental death when Thomas accidentally struck Victor in the head with a hatchet while trying to free him from the house when it caught fire due to teens throwing fireworks at it in an attempt to scare Victor.
 After Thomas's eventual death, Victor is now said to roam the swamp as a vengeful spirit, killing those he comes across.
 Marybeth warns the group that they aren't safe in the swamp, but they dismiss her story as an urban legend.